emoose/idaxex/README.md

 - AES-NI support to help improve load times of larger XEXs.
 - Marks functions from .pdata exception directory & allows IDA's eh_parse plugin to read exception information.
 - Passes codeview information over to IDA, allowing it to prompt for & load PDBs without warnings/errors.
+- XBE: adds kernel imports to IDA imports view
+- XBE: parses XTLID section if exists and names most Xbox SDK library functions used by the executable

 ## Install
 Builds for IDA 9 are available in the releases section.